wdbo/webdocbook/www/webdocbook_assets/docs/USER_MANUAL.md

     | ------------------ WorkInProgress-page.md
     | ------------------ ...

-### DocBook pages structure
+### WebDocBook pages structure

-Each page of DocBook has a top menu that, in most cases depending on your device, will stay static at the top of your window.
+Each page of *WebDocBook* has a top menu that, in most cases depending on your device, will stay static at the top of your window.
 It contains the global menu of your first hierarchy chapters and some tools to go to the top and bottom of the page, and a menu of your current contents.